ArtGateOne/dot2smcmixer/README.md

 To verify that the server is working, open the webpage: http://127.0.0.1

-If the page loads correctly, you can launch my code — it will automatically connect to the program.
+If the page loads correctly, you can launch my code (double click dot2smcmixer) — it will automatically connect to the program.

 If it doesn’t start: